armory/documentation/_spinnaker_install_admin_guides/vault-configuration.md

 ```
-# Enable the Kubernetes auth method at the default path ("auth/kubernetes")
+# Enable the Kubernetes auth method at the default path ("kubernetes")
 $ vault auth enable kubernetes

 # Tell Vault how to communicate with the Kubernetes cluster